 The Legacy Society furthers United Way’s mission by encouraging estate gifts that provide perpetual support of health and human services.
 The Legacy Society is for those who have made arrangements for a bequest or planned gift to Valley of the Sun United Way.
 While the annual United Way campaign significantly impacts immediate needs, estate gifts can provide continuous support and flexibility to meet emerging needs of our community well into the future.
 For additional details, contact Lisa Groves at 602-631-4806 or via email at firstname.lastname@example.org.

 A. First, on behalf of Valley of the Sun United Way, we apologize for the fact that you did not receive the attention you needed.
-We would like the opportunity to speak with your friend, family member neighbor, etc. and find out why he/she was not assisted.
-Although we attempt to help everyone who requests assistance, sometimes we are unable to address their specific situation for a variety of reasons.
-Sometimes the service they are seeking is not provided in our community, or they don’t meet the eligibility requirements of the agency providing the program, or, they are requesting assistance outside of the scope of services provided.
-You can contact us at firstname.lastname@example.org.
+Since Valley of the Sun United Way does not provide direct services, sometimes we are unable to address their specific situation for a variety of reasons.
+Sometimes the service they are seeking is not provided in our community, or they don’t meet the eligibility requirements of the agency providing the program, or, they are requesting assistance outside of the scope of services we are connected to.

 If you or someone you know is in need of help, you will find the most complete and up-to-date information with 2-1-1 Arizona, a program of the Crisis Response Network that links individuals to vital community services 24 hours a day, 7 days a week, 365 days a year.
 We encourage you, if you are able, to use their website 211arizona.org to find more about resources that may be available to you.
 You may also call them by dialing 2-1-1 from a phone number with an Arizona area code, or 1-877-211-8661 from anywhere.